Purpose of Fitness-For-Services

 In circumstances where it is necessary to examine critically the integrity of new or existing constructions,

-this assessment service.
+with the assessment service.

 What are FFS and ECA?